Ankit-Pankaj/RollingStones-Version2/README.md

 ## RollingStones-Version2.0

-#### One of the most complex but most awesome and my favourite project.
-Saying that I am left in ocean to learn to swim won't be wrong here 😄.
+#### One of the most complex but most awesome and my favourite project😄.
 But the learning is exponentially incresed due to its complexity.
 Its just version 2.0 of Roling stones app which I created before.

 There I used the curl request to get the required data from their servers and then saved it locally to render on browser.